Kenosha Human Development Services job in Kenosha, WI

 Job Description

-Are you a Wisconsin State Licensed or In Training Therapist who enjoys working with adolescents and serving your community?
-We are now accepting resumes for part-time School-Based Therapists in our Washington County School-Based programs!
-Professional Services Group provides school-based services in various counties and school districts.
-Our programs work with children and their families who are struggling with academic and behavioral concerns within the school environment.
+Are you a full licensed or in-training therapist who enjoys working with adolescents and serving your community?
+We are now accepting resumes for a part-time School-Based Therapists in our School-Based programs with the possibility to transition into full-time!

 Providing mental health services within the school increases access to services for families who may not be able to go to an outpatient clinic on their own.
 School-Based staff go directly into the school to provide intervention, including: individual and group therapy, education/consultation for school personnel, and family therapy as needed.